 IT Band Knee Brace

+I wore a Zamst IT band brace during the day whilst I was rehabbing.
 I liked the snug feeling that this gave my knee and it definitely reduced the pain as it kept my knee in a more neutral position.
-I wore it during the day whilst I was rehabbing.

 IT Band Compression Band